AndreyKunev/task-prioritization-api/README.md

 - **Advanced Filtering & Pagination:** Enhance task retrieval with filters and pagination.
 - **Task Dependencies:** Allow tasks to depend on each other for better workflow management.
 - **Notifications:** Send reminders for upcoming due dates.
+- **Find more uses for sentiment analysis:** Brainstorm more uses for sentiment, could be used for filtering.

 ## External Libraries & Tools Used